plapointe6/EspMQTTClient/README.md

-# MQTT and Wifi handling for ESP8266
+# MQTT and Wifi handling for ESP8266 and ESP32

 This library is intended to encapsulate the handling of WiFi and MQTT connections of an ESP8266/ESP32.
 You just need to provide your credentials and it will manage the following things: